-The CCT offers one-on-one consultations for graduate students and postdocs seeking to improve their teaching skills and develop documents and materials related to teaching.
-These consultations are with CCT staff members.
-Grad students and postdocs can sign up for one-on-one consultations through GRAD Gargoyle.
+The CCT offers one-on-one advice for graduate students and postdocs seeking to improve their teaching skills and develop documents and course materials related to teaching.
+These consultations are with CCT staff members; the registration process for them is done via Grad Gargoyle.
+Students and post-docs can sign up through that site.
+Detailed Instructions on regsitration are located at the bottom of the page.

 - Login to GRAD Gargoyle: https://grad-uchicago-csm.symplicity.com/ and select “Advising Appointments” from the “Shortcuts” menu on the right-hand side.